jhsu802701/generic_app_old/README.md

 app.
 Modifying a generic app takes far less time than creating an app completely from scratch.
 <br><br>
-Creating a basic generic web site with user capability and testing is a long and slow process that spans chapters 3 through 10 at railstutorial.org.
+Creating a basic generic web site with user capability and testing is a long and slow process that spans chapters 3 through 10 in railstutorial.org.
 The GenericApp Ruby gem allows you to create such a site in seconds instead of hours.
 This is valuable for any project and essential for events like Startup Weekend and 24-hour website challenges.
 <br><br>